 After the farm bill was released, some states chose to honor this change, allowing their citizens to access hemp-derived CBD products.
 Others resisted, enacting laws that made possession of the non-psychoactive hemp plants illegal.

 Over the past few months, many of these states have since reverted.
-Below is an up-to-date list of American states divided by two main categories — legal and conditionally legal states.
+Below is an up-to-date list of American states divided into two main categories — legal and conditionally legal states.

 In the past, we had a list for illegal states, which included North Dakota, Nebraska, Idaho, and Iowa — but these states have since changed their laws to allow CBD either medicinally or over the counter as a health supplement.